Complete condensation of photon noise in nonlinear dissipative systems

-Another important set of demonstrations includes the macroscopic cases shown in Fig. 2(e-h) and Fig. 5.
-We chose the example of Nd:YAG for concreteness, familiarity, and relative ease of theoretical description.
-We wholly expect that there are better lasing platforms to realize the physics proposed in this work.
-However, given the size of the design space, we have chosen a simple system somewhat arbitrarily for concreteness.
-For the gain medium, an obvious choice to consider is electrically pumped semiconductor gain media, which can provide rather high gain, need not be laser pumped, and can provide gain over a very broad frequency range, enabling compatibility with many different nonlinear materials.
-Another important advantage of semiconductor gain media is that they could be integrated into nanophotonic platforms which present high single-photon nonlinearities (at least 10 orders of magnitude higher than the bulk realizations presented, due to the correspondingly reduced mode volume \cite{soljavcic2004enhancement}).
-Moreover, recent advances in nanophotonics enable the construction of very small, and very sharp transmissive elements (in particular, consider the recent developments in Fano resonances and bound states in the continuum in photonics, as well as earlier seminal work on high-Q photonic crystal defect cavities, as well as microsphere and microring cavities \cite{vahala2003optical,hsu2013observation,hsu2016bound,limonov2017fano}).
-These small cavities could enable production of photon states with a small mean number but uncertainty well below 1 photon, looking more like a ``true'' Fock state.
-In terms of experimental realization, because the effects are optimized by having sharp loss, high nonlinearities, and regions of low loss: we expect that experimental observation of this effect will require mitigation of mechanical and thermal noise (via external-feedback stabilization techniques \cite{black2001introduction}), as well as noise arising from the pump (e.g., quiet pumping schemes, as applicable to semiconductors).
+Regarding experimental realization of the effects in optics on macroscopic scales, the systems we discussed (especially Fock lasers) entail a huge design space (see the table on SI pg.
+37 to get a sense).
+It is almost certain that there are better platforms than ones discussed here to realize the physics proposed in this work.
+The systems we chose were mainly taken for the sake of illustration: to show what would be needed.
+For the gain medium, an obvious choice to consider is semiconductor gain media which need not be laser pumped, and can provide rather high gain over a very broad frequency range, enabling compatibility with many different nonlinear materials.
+Another important advantage of semiconductor gain media is that they could be integrated into nanophotonic platforms which present high nonlinearities ($\beta$ at least 10 orders of magnitude higher than the bulk realizations presented, due to the reduced mode volumes \cite{soljavcic2004enhancement}).